Oluwa-Temmy/teamus-wildhack/README.md

 # MyMoneyMyChoice :dollar:

 A website that offers financial help and advice to college students and financial illeterates alike.
-This website offers information on rewards and what you can do with credit cards.
+This website offers information on rewards, credit scores, and credit cards.
+It also recommends you where to start in you credit **adventure** based on the form matching you fill out.

 ##  Installation & Run :runner: